developer-student-club-thapar/algo-book/CONTRIBUTING.md

 We are happy to see that you want to implement algorithms for others, and would like your submissions.
 We request that before you implement an algorithm you ensure the following:
 - The algorithms are not duplicates
 - Your work fulfills the guidelines as stated here
+- Please **do not** request maintainers to allot you to certain issues, or algorithms.
+Implement the algorithm, or resolve the issue.
+Once satisfactorily completed, and if not a duplicate, it will be merged into the fork.

 We follow a systematic Git Workflow -
 - Create a fork of this repo